katemae/esports-modeling/index.md

 <br>

-Due to different classes having different affinities, the distributions of their post-game statistics also tends to be quite different.
-For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists. **Because of this, we have chosen for our report to create a model that predicts which class of champion a player was playing given their post-game statistics.
-To do so, we have chosen to use a multiclass classification by implementing a random forest classifier.**
+Due to each of the classes having different affinities, the distributions of their post-game statistics also tends to be quite different.
+For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists. **Because of this, we have chosen for our report to create a model that predicts which class of champion a player was playing given their post-game statistics**.

-### **Description of Columns** <a name="col_desc"></a>
+### **Description of Data** <a name="data_desc"></a>

 Because we are predicting class based on *post-game* statistics, we have free reign on all columns since they are within the *"time of prediciton"*.
 The post-game data that we will be using are the following: